dinocom33/BuildingBillsManagement/README.md

-# Apartment Management System
+# Apartment Bill Management System

-This project is an **Apartment Management System** built using Django, designed to help managers handle various aspects of apartment billing and payments.
+This project is an **Apartment Bill Management System** built using Django, designed to help managers handle various aspects of apartment billing and payments.
 The system allows for the generation and management of utility bills, tracking of payments, and more.

 ## Features